How to Make Your Car Faster

 An upgraded intake can help reduce restriction in the stock intake system and produces an increased snarl from your engine.
-In turbo cars, it also lets you hear the turbo spool more clearly.
+Another cold air intake benefit is that, in turbo cars, it also lets you hear the turbo spool more clearly.
 Accompanying your intake with an Airbox can help maintain optimal airflow and cooler intake air temperatures.
 COBB intakes are made from material that saves weight, reduces heat transfer, and resists deformation under fluctuating temperatures.

 Now that you’re getting more air in you can focus on getting more air out.
 Exhaust modifications help get the air out of the engine through increasing the diameter allowing for optimum flow characteristics.
 An upgraded exhaust also makes your car sound better!

 Let’s move on to some of the more overlooked and cheaper ways to make your car go faster.

 Weight reduction is the easiest and most inexpensive way to make any car faster.
 By dropping weight, you can improve your car’s acceleration without making any additional horsepower.
 “Yeah, okay…” I hear you cry!
 “Weight reduction isn’t going to make that big of a difference.”
 It really does!